apache/echarts-handbook/contents/en/how-to/interaction/coarse-pointer.md

 # Intelligent Pointer Snapping

 Some interactive elements may be relatively small in charts, so sometimes it is difficult for users to click and do other operations accurately, especially on the mobile.
-Therefore, in Apache ECharts<sup>TM</sup> 5.4.0, we introduced the concept of "smart pointer snapping".
+Therefore, in Apache ECharts<sup>TM</sup> 5.4.0, we introduced the concept of "intelligent pointer snapping".

 Starting from this version, by default, ECharts enables pointer snapping for mobile charts and disables it for non-mobile charts.